aalif-mv/aalif-mv/README.md

 - 👋 Hi, I’m @softdev00
+- From :maldives:
+- Student at Imaduddin school Male' Maldives
 - 👀 I’m interested in gamedevelopment and web development
 - 🌱 I’m currently learning more about server side programming and unity game development
 - 💞️ I’m looking to collaborate on javascript projects